 As a result, these engines emitted nitrogen oxide pollutants up to 40 times above what is allowed by US emissions standards.

 Air pollution causes 40,000 early deaths per year in the UK alone.

 In August 2017, a former Volkswagen engineer was sentenced to three years in prison and fined $200,000 for his part in the scandal.
-Seven others are still facing charges.
+Several others are still facing charges.

 ‘“Once the rockets are up, who cares where they come down?
 That's not my department,” says Wernher von Braun.’ — Tom Lehrer

 Code of Ethics of the American Society of Civil Engineers

 - Engineers shall hold paramount the safety, health and welfare of the public and shall strive to comply with the principles of sustainable development in the performance of their professional duties.

 - Engineers shall perform services only in areas of their competence.